Hype0290/Timelapse-Bot-PixelPlanet/README.md

     pip install -r requirements.txt
     ```

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the [WTFPL License](https://opensource.org/licenses/WTFPL).
 See the `LICENSE` file for details.

 ---